Company Construction Near Me: How to Find Quality Local Contractors You Can Trust

 Look beyond star ratings.
 Read the most recent ten reviews carefully, paying attention to how the company responds to criticism.

-Section 03 Verifying Credentials, Licenses, and Insurance
+Verifying Credentials, Licenses, and Insurance

 This step separates the professionals from the pretenders, and it should happen before you ever schedule an estimate.
 Every legitimate construction company in your area should be able to produce three documents on request: a current state or local license, a general liability insurance certificate, and proof of workers’ compensation coverage.
 If a contractor hesitates, balks, or sends only a business card, treat that as a hard stop.